brimdata/super/book/src/super-sql/declarations/functions.md

 Any function-as-value arguments passed to a function do not appear in the `this` record formed from the parameters.
 Instead, function values are expanded at their call sites in a macro-like fashion.

+Functions may be recursive.
+If the maximum call stack depth is exceeded, the function returns an error value indicating so.
+Recursive functions that run for an extended period of time without exceeding the stack depth will simply be allowed to run indefinitely and stall the query result.

 ### Subquery Functions